Hot (Avril Lavigne song): Composition and lyrics

-Reception

-Critical
+Critical reception

 "Hot" was praised by critics.
-Darryl Sterdan of Jam!
-Canoe wrote that the song is "more old-style Avril— except for the steamy Alanis-style lyrics."
+Darryl Sterdan of Jam! wrote that the song is "more old-style Avril—except for the steamy Alanis-style lyrics."
 Chris Willman of Entertainment Weekly commented that while listening to the "sputtering chorus" of Hot kick in and smooth out, it's as if she and her Let Go team, The Matrix, never broke up.
 Theon Weber of Stylus Magazine praised its "refined orgasm", while Fraser McAlpine of BBC Music praised its "nice new-wave verses, nice enormous chorus", calling it "anthemic and suits Avril's adenoidal rasp rather well."
 Alex Nunn of musicOMH noted that "Hot" is "one of the albums' three standout tracks", writing that "it really comes as little surprise to see his name attached to the albums best moments."
 Eric R. Danton of Connecticut Music called it "gushy power-ballad," while Lauren Murphy of Entertainment.ie named it "a well-produced, radio friendly tune that chugs perkily along without being irritating" and Danny R. Phillips of Hybrid Magazine called it a "heartfelt song."

-Commercial
+Commercial performance

-The song was a commercial disappointment in the United States, only debuting and peaking at number 95 on the Billboard Hot 100 chart and fell off the chart the following week, becoming Avril's second weakest single in the U.S. to date.
+The song was a commercial disappointment in the United States, debuting and peaking at number 95 on the Billboard Hot 100 chart and fell off the chart the following week, becoming Avril's second weakest single in the U.S. to date.
 As of July 2013, "Hot" had sold 490,000 digital copies in the US.
 In Canada, the song proved to be successful, debuting at number 87 and peaking at number 10, remaining in its peak position for three consecutive weeks.
 In Australia, the single was a moderate success, debuting at number 42, on November 25, 2007, and peaking at number 14, on December 30, 2007, also remaining for three non-consecutive weeks at the peak position.
 In Austria, "Hot" became her ninth top-twenty single and in New Zealand, it managed to reach the top-forty.
 In the United Kingdom, "Hot" peaked at number 30, becoming her lowest-charting single there.